sebastianandress/Slicer-SurfaceWrapSolidify_old/README.md

 **Copyright (c) 2019, Sebastian Andreß**\
 All rights reserved.
-Please find the license [here](https://github.com/sebastianandress/Slicer-SegmentEditorSRSFilter/blob/master/LICENSE.md).
+Please find the license [here](https://github.com/sebastianandress/Slicer-SurfaceWrapSolidify/blob/master/LICENSE.md).

 For further collaborations, patient studies or any help, do not hesitate to contact [Sebastian Andreß, MD](mailto:sebastian.andress@med.uni-muenchen.de).

-# Shrinkwrap-Raycast-Shrinkwrap (SRS) Surface Filter
+# Surface Wrap Solidify
+**Segment Editor Effect for 3D Slicer**

 ## Introduction
-This filter was designed for creating fractured bone models for fast 3D printing.
+This effect was designed for creating fractured bone models for fast 3D printing.
 Especially in orthopedic trauma surgery, the editing time, as well as the printing time should be as short as possible.
-Using this filter helps to fulfil both features.
+Using this effect helps to fulfil both features.
 Also, by removing inner cancellous structures, it is possible to achieve a fracture reduction on the printed model.

-In our use-case, we used this filter after applying a simple threshold operation and separating the bone with simple brushing and island techniques.
+In our use-case, we used this effect after applying a simple threshold operation and separating the bone with simple brushing and island techniques.
 Please watch the [workflow example](#Workflow-Example) videos.
-The filter was tested on more than 30 acetabular fracture models, it reduced the printing time about 70%.
+The effect was tested on more than 30 acetabular fracture models, it reduced the printing time about 70%.

 ![](/Resources/Screenshots/screenshot1.png)

 ## Principle Description and Parameters
-The SRS-Filter uses the following pipeline to achieve the filter result.
+The Wrap Solidify Effect uses the following pipeline to achieve the effect result.
 Also the related parameters are explained.

 1. A surface representation of the selected segment is created (segmented model).
     * __Smoothing Factor__: Smoothing of the surface representation.
 This factor is also used on the output surface model and segmentation.